jeandi7/jeandi7blog/content/posts/2nd-post/index.md

 we come across the predicate without argument "." , called in English “cut” and in French “coupe-choix” we end here.

+the code with ichiban prolog on https://github.com/jeandi7/prologfactorial

 ### in x86 Assembler (spaghetti style):

 ![image info](asm8088.png)

 the code on asm2 : https://github.com/jeandi7/asmandgo

 ###  sources:

 How to calculate factorial using prolog - prolog, factorial (living-sun.com)

-Marseille at the beginning of the 70s: ![image info](om.png)
+Marseille at the beginning of the 70s: ![image info](om.png) *straight to the but*

 >"Alain Colmerauer had developed and implemented Prolog for the
 >purpose of parsing natural language—Prolog’s clauses were intended initially as context-free